 Q / Can I have medication shipped?

 No, it is illegal to have medication shipped to Denmark from the U.S. If you do so, the medication will be confiscated by the authorities.

-No. However, if you are receiving important legal documents (like a passport or credit cards) it is possible to make an exemption and have it sent to DIS.
+No. DIS does not accept flowers, chocolates, or any other deliveries for students.
+However, if you are receiving important legal documents (like a passport or credit cards) it is possible to make an exemption and have it sent to DIS.

-Contact the Student Life Information Desk or email firstname.lastname@example.org for more information about having your package sent to DIS.
+Contact email@example.com for more information about having your package sent to DIS.